- 2 large cucumbers, roughly chopped

 The gazpacho is packed with essential minerals and healthy fats to keep your energy levels high and give your fat-burning metabolism a natural boost.
-You could even add one to two teaspoons of MCT oil (super fuel for your cells!) to increase your mental clarity, beat sugar cravings and help your body to burn fat for fuel.
+You could even add one to two teaspoons of MCT oil (available in our online shop) to increase your mental clarity, beat sugar cravings and help your body to burn fat for fuel.

 I usually garnish it with a crunchy topping like roughly chopped pistachio nuts or lightly toasted pumpkin seeds.
 That extra crunch makes it all the more satisfying :) You could serve it with your favorite crackers or sweet potato toast to turn it into a proper meal.

 Avocado Cucumber Gazpacho (Vegan Keto, Low Carb, Paleo)

 - Blend the roughly chopped cucumber with the basil, avocado, lime juice, olive oil or MCT oil, black pepper and sea salt.
 Mix until smooth.

 - Taste and adjust the seasonings if desired.
 You could also add ½ stalk of spring onion, a small clove of garlic and/or ½ small chili pepper (seeded if you don’t like it super spicy) for extra flavor.

 - Add the ice cubes and blend on high for 10 to 20 seconds.